variety4me/niri_docs/docs/Configuration-Animations.md

 If a custom shader fails to compile, niri will print a warning and fall back to the default, or previous successfully compiled shader.
 When running niri as a systemd service, you can see the warnings in the journal: `journalctl -ef /usr/bin/niri`

-> [!WARNING]
->
+!!!
+WARNING

-> Custom shaders do not have a backwards compatibility guarantee.
+    Custom shaders do not have a backwards compatibility guarantee.
-> I may need to change their interface as I'm developing new features.
+    I may need to change their interface as I'm developing new features.

 Example: open will fill the current geometry with a solid gradient that gradually fades in.